-The system of controls provided for in the Italian rules is based upon the following pillars :
+The system of controls provided for in the Italian rules is based upon the following pillars:

-- 1. the authorization process in place for activities related to spent fuel and radioactive waste management, - 2. the independent verification of the safety reports and other relevant documents, the analysis on the results of tests and measurements, the performance of additional tests, - the inspection system, in order to verify compliance with applicable rules and technical specifications, at all stages from design to operation, - 4. the sanction system, in case of non compliance, either with provisions of the Law or with conditions and technical specifications attached to the licence.
+- 1. the authorization process in place for activities related to spent fuel and radioactive waste management, - 2. the independent verification of the safety reports and other relevant documents, the analysis on the results of tests and measurements, the performance of additional tests, - 3. the inspection system, in order to verify compliance with applicable rules and technical specifications, at all stages from design to operation, - 4. the sanction system, in case of non compliance, either with provisions of the Law or with conditions and technical specifications attached to the licence.
 The system envisages penal and administrative measures.
 The former can entail deprivation of freedom and fines, the latter consists in suspensions or, in worst cases, revocation of the licences.
 The penal sanctions are applied by Courts following trial proceedings initiated by reports from ISPRA inspectors.
 The administrative measures are applied by the Ministry of Economic Development.
 Before applying the administrative measures, the Ministry can issue an injunction to comply with applicable regulations and prescriptions.
+In case of non compliances with Plans of Operations or Detailed projects approved by the competent regulatory authority administrative sanction can be enforced by ISIN inspectors.

-The national legislation ensures that in case of lack of the licensee holder state administrations will take care of spent fuel and radioactive waste.
+The national legislation (at.
+126 bis of the Legislative Decree n.
+230/1995, ensures that in case of lack of the licensee holder state administrations will take care of spent fuel and radioactive waste and to adopt the necessary measures to ensure safety.